Tijanifareed/Tijanifareed/README.md

 - Building accessible, scalable tools that solve real-world problems
 - Learning more about DevOps, system design, and product leadership
-- Contributing to open-source projects and mentoring newer devs
+- Contributing to Real world Software Solutions

 ---